masakk1/lunamesh/README.md

 return PKT_TYPE
 ```

-If you want to add new protocols, or packets, just add them to the PKT_TYPE table, and implement a function for them, just like we did with for the echo protocol.
+If you want to add new protocols, or packets, just add them to the PKT_TYPE table, and implement a function for them, just like we did with the echo protocol.

 ## Documentation
-Before we create either a server, or a client, we need to know that **LunaMesh** already returns an instance.
+Before we create either a server, or a client, know that **LunaMesh** returns an instance.
 You don't need to instintiate it.
-The same one, no matter where in the love runtime you are.
+It will return the same one, no matter where in the love runtime you are.

 ```lua
 local lunamesh = require("LunaMesh") --will always return te same instance everywhere